Epistates/turbomcp/crates/turbomcp/examples/README.md

 - **Reference**: `reference_application.rs`

 ### Code Standards
-- Every example is production-ready (no placeholders)
+- Every example is production-ready and complete
 - All examples compile and run
 - Clear documentation with learning goals
 - Realistic use cases